epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 in the query field, and click Submit
 * (optional) Select the new HRSC layer in the right panel, and properties in the local menu (right click)
-* (optional) Click Show associated FoV to display the footprints of HRSC images
+* (optional) Click Show associated FoV to display the footprints of HRSC images - displayed in red in the figure
 * From TOPCAT, select the omega_cubes tables and the menu item: INTEROP>Send table to Aladin; do the same for the HRSC… TAP_UPLOAD table
-* In Aladin, select the new omega_cubes layer in the right panel, and properties in the local menu (right click)
+* In Aladin, select the new omega_cubes layer in the right panel (layer stack), and properties in the local menu (right click)
 * Click Show associated FoV to display the footprints (bounding boxes) of OMEGA cubes - displayed in black in the figure
-* Do the same for the HSRC layer - displayed in yellow in the figure
+* Do the same for the HRSC layer - displayed in yellow in the figure

 <img src="img/img3.png" width="600">